 As part of our ongoing effort to improve your customer service experience, we want you to understand the sentiment of your caller so that you can provide a better experience in response.

-Sentiment describes the general level of happiness of the caller, and may also be described by concepts like: customer satisfaction, mood, attitude, disposition, feelings, state, etc.
+Sentiment describes the general level of happiness of the caller, and may also be described by concepts like customer satisfaction, mood, attitude, disposition, feelings, or state.

-Measuring customer satisfaction can help you better understand your customers and track the quality of your customer service, so you can take actions to make it even better and improve your service levels.
+Measuring customer satisfaction can help you better understand your customers and track the quality of your customer service, so you can take actions to improve your service levels.

-In order to activate Sentiment Settings for your account to collect Customer Satisfaction data through text message surveys and agent assessments of Customer Mood, follow these steps:
+If you wish to configure Sentiment Settings for your account, to collect Customer Satisfaction data through text message surveys and agent assessments of Customer Mood, follow these steps:

-- Switch the toggle to the right to turn this option ON
+- Switch the toggle to the right to turn this option to ON .

-Note: The CSAT-related messages will always be sent from a separate Talkdesk owned unique phone number matching the country code of the caller’s mobile phone number.
+Note: The CSAT-related messages will always be sent from a separate US phone number owned by Talkdesk.
 Rates are subject to change.

-By default, all your numbers are selected to trigger CSAT surveys to customers.
-To remove a number from the Enabled Phone Numbers list, simply select the number(s) and then click the arrow right to move it to the list of Disabled numbers, or simply drag & drop the selection:
+7. To add a number to the Enabled Phone Numbers list, simply select the number(s) and then click the arrow left to move it to the list of Enabled numbers, or simply drag & drop the selection.

-- Customize the CSAT Survey message text callers will receive:
+8. Customize the Default CSAT Survey Messages callers will receive:

 Note: It is necessary to respect the score range from 1 to 5.
 Also, including instructions to opt-out is a legal requirement for automated SMS in many countries.
 We advise you to consult your legal department regarding this matter.

-This survey text will be applied to all phone numbers, unless a customized text survey is defined at a phone level.
-To customize a different CSAT message per number, follow the instructions here.
+These survey texts will be applied to all phone numbers unless a customized text survey message is defined at a phone level.
+You can also customize a different CSAT message per phone number.

-- Besides defining where, what and how customers should receive the CSAT survey, you can also request your agents’ input on the callers overall mood at the end of each call:
+10. Besides defining where, what and how customers should receive the CSAT survey, you can also request your agents’ input on the caller's overall mood at the end of each call.